 This is a series of springs forming the source of the Rogue River.
 Surrounded by lush forest, this tranquil area near the north entrance of Crater Lake National Park can be reached by following the marked Boundary Springs Trail.

-Formed by holes in volcanic rock through which gases vent, these lofty needle shaped formations protrude from the floor of Sand Creek Canyon.
+Formed by holes in the volcanic rock through which gases vent, these lofty needle-shaped formations protrude from the floor of Sand Creek Canyon.